scality/backbeat/DESIGN.md

    - Number of objects in backlog
    - Number of objects replicated so far etc.

-2. Use a decoupled topic in addition to the queue topic.
+* Use a decoupled topic in addition to the queue topic.
 The producers/consumers will manage this by adding records for non-replicated and replicated entries.
 Because each entry has a sequence number, calculating the difference between sequence numbers of the latest non-replicated and replicated records can provide the required statistics.

 ## Writing Extensions

 A Backbeat extension enables adding more functionality to the core backbeat asynchronous processor.
-Asynchronous Replication, for example, is one of the extensions available for Backbeat.
+Asynchronous replication, for example, is one of the extensions available for Backbeat.

 Extensions are located in the extensions/directory, with a